JasminDreasond/Puddy-Cinny/README.md

 <img align="center" src="https://raw.githubusercontent.com/cinnyapp/cinny-site/main/assets/preview2-light.png" height="380">

+## Motivation
+I am someone who is definitely tired of seeing censorship spread across the internet.
+As I write this message on May 01 2023, it has been one of the most difficult days to have privacy, especially in Brazil due to the current political scenario.

+I see the Matrix project as one of the best alternatives to maintain at least try to keep communities and groups of friends on the internet.
+So my goal is to make this fork as good as possible so that not only can I be happy, but also all the people who are having a similar situation to me.

 ## Getting started
 Web app is available at https://app.cinny.in and gets updated on each new release.